Ever-resilient Thai tourism may bounce back after floods

 Don Muang airport, used mainly by budget airlines for domestic flights, has been closed since October 25, but some operators have moved to Bangkok's main international airport, Suvarnabhumi, which is operating as normal.

-Passenger numbers through Suvarnabhumi rose 6.4 percent in October from September, when they dropped about 10 percent, according to Airports of Thailand.
+Passenger numbers through Suvarnabhumi rose 6.4 percent in October from September, when they dropped about 10 percent, according to Airports of Thailand (AOT.BK).
 But they may have slipped after flooding spread in Bangkok this month.

 Luxury hotels along the Chao Phraya river have operated as normal, with the help of sandbags when the river has burst its banks at times of high tide.

-However, Erawan Group, which runs the Grand Hyatt in Bangkok, expects a net loss in the fourth quarter due to a drop in tourists.
+However, Erawan Group (ERW.BK), which runs the Grand Hyatt in Bangkok, expects a net loss in the fourth quarter due to a drop in tourists. .

 In Bangkok's Khao San Road budget hotel area, occupancy rates fell by 20-25 percent a few weeks back but are now getting back to normal, according to one local operator.